 Research Projects "Education for Tomorrow

-The programme's main objectives are to strengthen educational research, contribute to a knowledge-based policy for the educational sector and achieve widespread dissemination of project results.
+The initiative's main objectives are to strengthen educational research, contribute to a knowledge-based policy for the educational sector and achieve widespread dissemination of project results.

 The Nordic countries and their educational systems share important aims, roots and cultural characteristics.
 The countries all have a strong tradition of public educational systems from kindergarten to universities, and beyond, into life-long learning.

-The programme aims both to enhance the understanding of education and educational systems and to explore their role as factors in tomorrow's society.
+The initiative aims both to enhance the understanding of education and educational systems and to explore their role as factors in tomorrow's society.

-The programme seeks a forward-looking view and encourages reconceptualisation of the notion of education.
+The initiative seeks a forward-looking view and encourages reconceptualisation of the notion of education.

 Funding is available under this call for large-scale Nordic research projects.